 What's it all about as pdf...

-Inspired by The Airship Ambassador, Kevin Steil, and his campaign “Steampunk Hands Around the World”, we decided that the theme for SilwerSteam would be the social meeting between enthusiasts, and that has been implemented in all of the activities going on at the event!
+Now that we are back after the long, forced, ban on physical meetings during the pandemic, we decided that the theme for SilwerSteam would be the social meeting between enthusiasts, and that has been implemented in all the activities going on at the event!

-Therefore, we have started a silly, friendly, and not one-bit serious competition on SilwerSteam where everyone that want´s to can participate.
-Almost all activities (well, a fair part anyway) will be part of this, soon to be celebrated and highly lauded, SilwerSteam competition!
+Therefore, we have started a silly, friendly, and not one-bit serious competition on SilwerSteam where everyone that wants can participate.
+Almost all activities (well, a fair part anyway) will be part of this, soon-to-be celebrated and highly lauded, SilwerSteam Team competition!

 Let us show you the ropes of how we have thought (and bear with us if we take our time, this will all be very straightforward and easy on-site).

-All participants that want to enter the competition (and here we hope that this means almost all of you! :) ) creates a team with two other convention-goers.
-You chose a Steampunky name for your team, and throw yourself into the competition!
+All participants that want to enter the competition (and here we hope that this means almost all of you! ) create a team with one or two other convention-goers.
+You chose a Steampunky name for your team, and then throw yourself into the competition!

-Points will be awarded for most activities that you try during the event, and scoreboards at the reception/lounge will make sure to heap glory and bragging rights to the top teams as the rest tries to topple them from their throne.
+Points will be awarded for 4 of the activities that you try during the event, and scoreboards at the reception/lounge will make sure to heap glory and bragging rights on the top teams as the rest tries to topple them from their throne.

 So what activities will there be during SilwerSteam?
 What can your team (for you Will participate?
 Won’t you?!) do to carve a reputation as the most Steampunky of all?!
 Well, let us tell you…